Ao99/CAS741/README.md

 Developer Name: Ao Dong

-This project is a implementation of segementation for DICOM medical images.
+This project is a implementation of segmentation for DICOM medical images.

 The folders and files for this project are as follows: